FurryGamesIndex/games/doc/contribute_guide/game.en.md

   The second line brief description
   ...
 ```

-Brief Description is used to insert summary description in standard view and metadata.

 In usual, the brief description should be shorter than full description, but for the full description itself is short is an exception.
 The length of the brief description should not exceed 400 English characters (including numbers, spaces, and underscores), and we recommend its length is 200 to 400 English characters.
 1 Chinese character is equivalent to 2 English characters.